woocommerce/homepage-control/readme.txt

 Installing "Homepage Control" can be done either by searching for "Homepage Control" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

-1. Download the plugin via WordPress.org.
+1. Download the plugin via WordPress.org - `https://wordpress.org/plugins/homepage-control/`
-1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.
+1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit the "Appearance > Customizer" section, select "Homepage Control".
-There you can select the components you'd like to display, and in which order.
+There you can select the components you'd like to display, and in which order

 == Frequently Asked Questions ==